 What you will learn

-You will learn how to use various modalities to treat the soft tissues of a wide range of ages and abilities of people who might participate in recreational levels through to elite-level performance.
+You will learn how to use various modalities to treat the soft tissues of clients from a wide range of ages and abilities who might participate in recreational levels of activity through to elite-level performance.

 - Clinical Sports Massage,

 - Prevention and Management of Sports Injuries